How long have we been breeders?

 Nutrition and good health

 A name brand adult food is the best choice for your puppy.
 It is a good idea to feed what the breeder has been feeding and not change his diet, since changes can lead to digestive problems and diarrhea.
 Also, your puppy does not need table scraps, which may likewise cause problems.
 Never give your puppy cooked bones or chocolate.
-You may either free-feed (leave food out) or put down food for the puppy three, decreasing to two times a day as the puppy matures.
+You may either free-feed (leave food out) or put down food for the puppy three, decreasing to two times a day as he puppy matures.
 Fresh water should be available to the puppy at all times.
 Watch your puppy to make sure he does not get too fat.
 A fat puppy is not a healthy puppy and obesity is hard on developing bones and joints.
 Be sure you keep your puppy's vaccinations up-to-date.
 Distemper and Parvo are both killers and if your puppy should survive these (and other) dreaded diseases, they may still ruin his health for the remainder of his life.
 We do not do Heart Worm prevention.
 See "BUSTER ALERT".
 There are many drugs that can prove to be deadly to your companion.
 Always have this list on hand to show your vet or keep in your companions file.
 Don't be afraid to remind your vet about it if you are unsure.

 top